 Architecture, the labyrinth and a low impact on the environment

 One of the main goals of the organisation is to restore Villa Arconati historic garden.
-From 2016, we also started a 3 years program in collaboration with Borotalco, aimed to restore from scratch an historical Labyrinth, which was presumed to be present in the 18th century.
+From 2016, we started a 3 years program in collaboration with Borotalco, aiming to restore from scratch an historical Labyrinth, which was presumed to be present in the 18th century.
 The project, developed by Fosbury Architecture follows a series of antiques drawings by Marc’ Antonio Dal Re.

-Our sustainability approach is also reflected in our architectural model.
-We engage with our community, involving young professional architects such as Fosbury Architecture, Studio Zarcola and Studio Petrucci to develop our distinctive facilities, mostly made out of wood.
-Two perfect examples are the main stage and the workshop area, which became immediately two icons of the festival.
-This approach allows us to minimize the impact of our building operations, as all the excess materials are reused to create secondary facilities such as tables, benches, bins, sinks and showers.
-Another distinctive aspect of our approach consists in the engagement of students and young professionals, who are invited every year to take part in formative workshops and assist the architects in the building processes.
+In occasion of the festival’s fifth edition, new structures have been projected by Studio Petrucci, our main design team.
+Our approach is to minimize the impact of our building operations, as all the excess materials are reused to create secondary facilities such as tables, benches, bins, sinks and showers.
+Another distinctive aspect of our approach consists in the engagement of students from the Politecnico di Milano and young professionals, who are invited every year to take part in formative workshops and assist the architects in the building processes.